perfringis/droplo-recruitment-task/README.md

 - The `batchSize` parameter for `processChunk` function is unused.
 - Missing secure way of getting information from `.env` file.
 - Mongoose connection in the `index.js` file.
+- The `DEFAULT_BATCH_SIZE` is not dynamic type of information.
+Each time app has to be restarted to change that value.
+- The implementation of `start` method creates own `id` in mongo database.

 ## What have I done?